Uganda

 The Ugandan Government identified job creation and the development of the private sector as one of key priorities in its Vision 2040.

-million euros committed in 20 years
+billion euros committed in 20 years

-beneficiaries have access to water in Kampala
+beneficiaries with access to sustainable drinkable water

-Uganda is a landlocked country in East Africa and has 38 million inhabitants.
+Uganda is a landlocked country in East Africa and has 40 million inhabitants.
 Its economy is essentially based on agriculture although industrial fabric and services are dynamic.

 The poverty rate has significantly dropped over the last 20 years, but still affects one-third of the population.
 The population growth rate is one of the highest in the world, with about six children per woman, and nearly 400,000 young people entering the work force each year.
+Uganda shows a strong economic performance, with a steady growth of about 6% per year over the past decade and the government is showing a willingness to invest in infrastructure development, agriculture, tourism, as well as oil and gas, and the development of human capital.

 However, Uganda faces two major challenges: population growth and its opportunities for urbanization, job creation and added value, as well as resilience to climate change requiring the development of sustainable development strategies.